zizther/Jam/readme.md

 ##License

-This software is free to use under the Yahoo!
-Inc. BSD license.
+This software is free to use under the MIT license.
 See the [LICENSE file][] for license text and copyright information.